 .
 Resistance training improves balance, bone density and mental awareness

 .
-Helps to strengthen vulnerable parts of your body by making them more flexible and malleable
+Strengthens vulnerable parts of your body and makes them flexible and malleable

 .
 Targeted training helps to strengthen muscles, tendons and joints

-A workout regime that places a strong emphasis on resistance training is a great option for people at different stages of their fitness journey as it hits a lot of the key target areas in terms of what you want to get out of an exercise plan.
-While it shouldn’t be the only focus of your training because it’s important to incorporate some form of cardiovascular component for variety and greater benefit, resistance training can certainly be one of the building blocks of any personal workout because the benefits are tangible for people from all walks of life.
+A workout regime that places a strong emphasis on resistance training is a great option for people at different stages of their fitness journey.
+It hits a lot of the key target areas in terms of what you want out of an exercise plan.
+It shouldn’t be your only focus because you should also incorporate some form of cardiovascular component but resistance training can certainly be one of the building blocks.

-As the name suggests, the basic principle is a strength training program where you push or work against an obvious force and challenge the muscles to become stronger and more developed.
-The benefits of such a program are a combination of strength, stamina and injury prevention because you’re strengthening vulnerable parts of your body such as your muscles, tendons and joints by making them more flexible and malleable and as a result more likely to withstand the rigours of day to day life and any physical activity you may undertake.
+As the name suggests, the basic principle is a strength program where you work against an obvious force and challenge the muscles to become stronger and more developed.
+The benefits are a combination of strength, stamina and injury prevention.
+You can strengthen the vulnerable parts of your body such as your muscles, tendons and joints by making them more flexible and malleable.
+By doing this they are more likely to withstand the rigors of day to day life.

-As a general rule, resistance training can be achieved through some combination of medicine balls, your own body weight, resistance bands or free weights such as dumbbells and barbells.
+As a general rule, resistance training can be achieved through some combination of your own body weight, resistance bands, medicine balls or free weights such as dumbbells and barbells.
 There’s enough variety there to put together a workout plan that is stimulating and rewarding at the same time without being too predictable, and that’s the balance you’re trying to achieve.
-The goal is to harness and manipulate these different apparatus in such a way so that your body is tested and challenged and forced to respond positively and decisively through the basic principles of force and resistance with your muscles contracting and strengthening over time in order to achieve all of the benefits that we talked about before.
+The goal is to harness and manipulate these different apparatus in such a way so that your body is challenged and forced to respond positively and decisively through the basic principles of force and resistance.

 What’s the goal?
 What’s the endgame?